 Objective Pre-Register Here

-This diploma program equips students with the methods and skills needed to temper the urgent problems generated by a rapidly growing demography and to create a friendly urban environment.
+The Interior Design Certificate Program equips students with the methods and skills needed to temper the urgent problems generated by a rapidly growing demography and to create a friendly urban environment.
 The courses will address the different types of living spaces, the different concepts of interior design, and the different methods for combining aesthetic factors with cost and functional concerns.
 Graphic illustrations, sketches, case studies, AutoCAD, and real models will be used.

 CINR 101 Basic Skills for Interior Design | 48 hrs